scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 A pioneering scripting wizard provided templates for use in the molecular graphics program RasMol :cite:`Horton99`.
 In addition, the conscript program provided a converter from *RasMol* to *PyMOL* :cite:`Mottarella10`.
 We also provided snippets for *PyMOL*, which has about 100,000 users, for use in text editors :cite:`Mooers21a` and Jupyter notebooks :cite:`Mooers21b`.
-The former support tab triggers and tab stops; the latter does not.
+The former supports tab triggers and tab stops; the latter does not.

 Opportunities for interoperability
 ++++++++++++++++++++++++++++++++++++++